barkerest/IntelligentData/README.md

 ﻿# IntelligentData

-This is an extension library for EntityFramework that adds some intelligence to models and contexts.
+This is an extension library for EntityFramework that adds some intelligence to entities and contexts.

 ## Features